gasharper/MiePy_CUDA/README.md

 # MiePy_CUDA

 **MiePy_CUDA** is a Python module to calculate Mie scattering coefficients (backscatter and extinction coefficient) of spheres by CUDA.
-The implementation is extremely fast, about 0.045ms/case in large-scale scenarios.
-The key code is following the procedure in "Absorption and Scattering of Light by Small Particles" by Bohren & Huffman.
+The implementation is extremely fast, about **0.045ms/case** in large-scale scenarios.
+The implementation is modified by "Absorption and Scattering of Light by Small Particles (Bohren & Huffman)".

 ## Preparation
 - CUDA >= 10.2